OpenTranslationBible/open-bible/en-GB/15.Ezra/md/ezra-02.md

 ## Ezra 2:62

-> These searched for their family records, but they could not find them, and so were excluded from the priesthood as unclean.
+> They searched for their family records but could not find them, and thus were excluded from the priesthood as unclean.

 ## Ezra 2:63

-> The governor ordered them not to eat any of the most sacred food until there was a priest ministering with the Urim and Thummim.
+> The governor instructed them not to partake of the most sacred food until there was a priest ministering with the Urim and Thummim.

 ---